OliverCadman/nubiyan_twist_ci_ms1/TESTING.md

 2. As a new visitor, I want to find and navigate through the merchandise section intuitively, so I can make any purchases with ease.
    1. Users are immediately presented with a collection on products on offer upon opening the page.
-   2. The use of bootstrap cards with buttons provide organised presentation of the products.
+   2. The use of bootstrap cards with buttons provide organised presentation of the products, with a button provided inviting the user to investigate each product further.
    3. The use of modal windows provide the user with more information about the products, without overcrowding the main page.
-   4. A basket information window is provided, which shows the user how many products they have selected.
-   5. A collapsible basket window is shown upon clicking 'View Your Basket' window, providing the user the option to review their products, while keeping visual noise to a minimum.
-   6. Users have the option to remove items from their basket via the "Remove" button.
+   4. Each product's image, information and price is clearly displayed in their modal window.
-   7. A modal window is included with a bootstrap form for the user to input their details.
-Placeholder text is included to provide visual indicators about the details required from the user.
+   5. A button is included to invite the user to buy the product from Bandcamp, which opens the website in a seperate tab.

 3. As a visitor interested in buying a record, I want to be able to preview the band's songs easily, so I can better determine if I want to make a final purchase.
    1. A call-to-action is clearly displayed in the home page, linked to the band's catalogue of records on bandcamp.
 This link opens in a new tab so the user isn't re-directed away from the main site.